synfinatic/aws-sso-cli/docs/config.md

 ##### Tags

-List of key / value pairs, used by `aws-sso` in prompt mode.
+List of key/value pairs, used by `aws-sso` in prompt mode with `exec`.
 Any tag placed at the role level will be applied to only that role.

 ##### Via